ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 Whenever a node wants to alter a transaction inside a block, it is rejected by the other nodes in the network.

 ### Smart Contracts
-The term “smart contract” has no clear and settled definition.
+The term “__smart contract__” has no clear and settled definition.
 So what is it?
 Smart contracts are traditional contracts, but written in code.
 As such, the contract is understandable for everyone across the globe, irrespective of the jurisdiction it is related to.
 Smart contracts are like If This Then That statements, only they tend to be a lot more complex.

 The different definitions usually fall into one of two categories.
 Sometimes the term is used to identify a specific technology – code that is stored, verified and executed on a blockchain.
+For example a hello world program.

 Other times, the term is used to refer to a specific application of that technology: as a complement, or substitute, for legal contracts.